gitstelle/info3350-book-recommendation/README.md

 # Acknowledgements/References
 [(Back to top)](#table-of-contents)

-Thank you to [Project Gutenberg](gutenberg.org) and its effort to make texts more accessible for reading and for data science!
+Thank you to [Project Gutenberg](gutenberg.org) and its effort to make texts more accessible for education and for data science!

 Thank you to Professor Wilkens and the INFO 3350 staff in assisting us with the project.
 Code used from lectures is cited in the final research report.